Decoding the Metric-Imperial Conversion: How Many Inches are in 170cm?

 Q1: Is the conversion factor of 2.54 cm/in exact?

 A1: While often treated as exact for practical purposes, the conversion factor is based on defined standards and is accurate to several decimal places.
-However, slight rounding variations may occur depending on the context and the level of precision required.
+Still, slight rounding variations may occur depending on the context and the level of precision required.

 Q2: Why are there two different systems of measurement?